cindyjinn/LC250introtoauthor/README.md

 ## Overview
 This is a simple website used to introduce a Classical author to a broader audience.
   - Created by Haixin Jin.
-  - Served for ../extragrades/CreativeAssignment

 The webpage has 4 sections in total.
-1 for the main page (introduction), 3 for specific works included in the gallery.
+1 for the main page (introduction), a gallery section for specific works included.
 In the main repository (which you are looking at right now), under actions, all editions and changes done are visible.

 ## Collaboration